Where do the Oscars cards and envelopes come from?

 That means a lot of cards and envelopes are made… then all but the ones used on stage are eventually destroyed.

 Gmund Paper opens its factory up for tours, to allow you to see where the Oscars envelopes and cards are made – and, of course, everything else that goes on inside.

-From the raw materials that are turned into a pulp, the the area where the dyes are added to give colour, through to the belts and rollers of the large paper machine, and the embossing and cutting.
-It’s a huge process just to end up with a piece of paper.
+From the raw materials that are turned into a pulp, to the area where the dyes are added to give colour, through to the belts and rollers of the large paper machine, and the embossing and cutting – It’s a huge process just to end up with a piece of paper.

 There are still part of the operations that haven’t changed much for a hundred years – like the way the paper pulp is mixed with the dye.
 Some of the machines that make the paper are decades old but they’re still used because there’s nothing any newer that can do the job better.

 But now you know a little bit more about them, perhaps you’ll give them at least a second’s thought – and remember this factory near a lake in Germany’s Bavaria region.